When we’re making decisions, the Equality Act 2010 gives us a duty to take into account the need to:

-We are required to consider all individuals when carrying out their day to day work, in shaping policy and in delivering services.
+We are required to consider all individuals in their day to day work, in shaping policy and in providing services.
 This is in line with the public sector Equality Duty introduced by the Equality Act 2010.

 We are transparent about how we respond to the Equality Duty, as required by the Equality Act 2010 (Specific Duties) Regulations 2011.
-This involves setting clear equality objectives and publishing information on our efforts to achieve them.
+We set clear equality objectives and publish information on our efforts to achieve them.

-The diversity strategy sets out our ambitions for equality and diversity between 2013 and 2016, both in relation to staff and in delivering services to the public.
+The diversity strategy sets out our ambitions for equality and diversity between 2013 and 2016, both in relation to staff and in providing services to the public.

-This strategy builds on our learning to ensure that, as a department, we continue to champion equality and diversity in all we do, whether it concerns our staff or the wider public.
+This strategy ensures that, as a department, we continue to champion equality and diversity in all that we do, whether it concerns our staff or the wider public.

-To support delivery of the Home Office business plan to cut crime, control immigration and stop terrorism - and to meet the requirements of the public sector Equality Duty - the department has devised specific equality objectives.
+To support the Home Office business plan to cut crime, control immigration and stop terrorism - and to meet the requirements of the public sector Equality Duty - the department has devised specific equality objectives.

-The objectives have addressed equality issues across the breadth of our functions and the services we deliver.
-There is a commitment to work with stakeholders throughout and to tackle the issues that are most pressing for the department.
+The objectives have addressed equality issues across our functions and the services we provide.
+We work with stakeholders to deal with the issues that are most pressing for the department.